abanoubha/gohugo-theme-kmt/content/posts/theme-posts-show-demo.md

 ```

 If you are using another hosting service such as _cloudflare pages_ or _github pages_, set the deploy command to include `-D` argument and you'll be fine.

+## Update : 24 Jan 2024

+I decided to use a separated project as a demo.
+But it will not be a new project.
+I will use my own website <https://AbanoubHanna.com> as the demo of the theme and I will publish the documentation there too.